cocosolos/lsd/README.md

 ----

+## Updating

+- `git submodule update --remote --merge`
+    - This will pull the latest changes from upstream LSB.
+Run `docker compose up --build --detach` again to rebuild and start/restart the containers.

 ## Notes

 - If using WSL with Windows, make sure [the project is stored in the WSL file system](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems) for best performance.